A6700/Sentiment-Classification-and-Evaluation-of-Product-Reviews-from-Amazon/README.md

 ## Instructions for building the classifier for later experiments

-1. Run the *Model A - E and Data Preprocessing* code block for data preprocessing.
+1. Run the *Model A - D and Data Preprocessing* code block for data preprocessing.

-     *   To experiment with the lemmatization of irregular verbs, you may first run the *Optional: experiment with the lemmatization of irregular verbs* code block and then uncomment the following lines in the *Model A - E and Data Preprocessing* code block:
+     *   To experiment with the lemmatization of irregular verbs, you may first run the *Optional: experiment with the lemmatization of irregular verbs* code block and then uncomment the following lines in the *Model A - D and Data Preprocessing* code block:

          ```
          for s, t in enumerate(past_tense):